lake-wg/authz/draft-ietf-lake-authz.md

 * ID_CRED_I - the identifier of U.
 * Fetch_CRED_U - flag indicating whether V requests W to return CRED_U.

-W verifies that it supports the cipher suite and parses the key or ciphertext in EK_CT.
+W verifies that it supports the cipher suite SS, and uses it to determine whether EK_CT contains an ephemeral Diffie-Hellman public key or a KEM ciphertext.

 W uses H_21 as a session identifier, and associates it to the device identifier ID_CRED_I.
 Note that EK_CT is unique, as the ephemeral key or the ciphertext MUST not be reused, therefore H_21 is expected to be unique.